mark-watson/bing_search_java/README.md

 The free translation tier is currently 2 megabytes of translated text per month.

+I wrote the search and spelling wrappers myself.
+For translation, I use the wrapper from uses library from:  https://code.google.com/p/microsoft-translator-java-api/

 I also use this wrapper library in Clojure:
 -------------------------------------------